Content on this page was generated by AI and has not been manually reviewed.

 3. Create or log into your account: sign in to your VPN service on the extension or app, depending on your setup.

 4. Connect to a server: for most YouTube streaming from Canada, start with a US East server or another nearby region with reliable speed.
 If you’re trying to access content exclusive to a specific country, pick that country’s server.
-Norton vpn deals: how to get the best Norton VPN deals in 2025, pricing, features, and tips
+Windows 10 vpn free download 2026

 5. Test your IP and location: visit a site like iplocation.net or whatismyipaddress.com to confirm your IP shows the country you chose.